-- Set goal of controlling Phragmites by reducing cover at least 90% through herbicide treatment. - Achieve control of Phragmites through aerial and ground-based application of imazapyr herbicide.
-Aerial application at Catlett Islands in conjunction with the same action at Goodwin Islands will be the most cost-effective approach. - Mop-up very small remnant patches with imazapyr herbicide applied using backpack or boat-based portable sprayer.
+• Control invasive species through a combination of aerial and ground-based application of imazapyr herbicide (Table 1).
+Aerial application at Goodwin Islands in conjunction with the same action at Catlett Islands will be the most cost-effective approach.

+- Conduct aerial application of herbicide to the open marsh common reed patches.
+Approximately 20 acres of common reed on Goodwin Islands is found in open marsh (Figure 7).
+Common reed patches in open marsh and over a quarter acre in size are treated with imazapyr-based HabitatTM herbicide using aerial application by helicopter.
+Treatment may be anytime during the growing season, preferably in July or August, when the plants have become readily visible from the air.
+Application at this time would also avoid negative impacts to birds nesting on Goodwin Islands, such as American Oystercatcher. - Mop-up very small remnant patches of common reed, Japanese honeysuckle, border privet, and Japanese stiltgrass with imazapyr herbicide applied using backpack or boat-based portable sprayer.
 A portable sprayer has a treatment range limited by hose length, which may be 15 to 91 meters (50 to 300 feet).
-A two-person crew can treat approximately one acre per day.
-Timing of treatment may be anytime during the growing season. - Monitor Phragmites infestation response to herbicide treatment.
+A two-person crew should be able to treat up to one acre per day.
+Timing of treatment may be anytime during the growing season. - Monitor invasive species response to herbicide treatment.
 Monitoring efforts can be scaled to available resources.
-Comparison of pre- and post-treatment plot data would show what degree of change in Phragmites cover occurred.
+Comparison of pre- and post-treatment plot data would show what degree of change in common reed cover occurred.
 At a minimum, low intensity qualitative monitoring using permanent photomonitoring plots is recommended.
-A monitoring protocol frequently used by DCR-DNH measures live Phragmites stems, average stem height, and visual estimate of cover of Phragmites and other vegetation in a permanent 0.25 m by 2 m quadrat.
-Quadrats are established along transect(s) within a Phragmites patch.
-The number of transects/ quadrats depends on the desired level of monitoring intensity.

-• Conduct surveys once every 3-5 years for presence of invasive plant species.
-As needed, seek guidance from other natural resource managers when invasive species are found.
+A monitoring protocol frequently used by DCR-DNH measures live invasive species stems, average stem height, and visual estimate of cover of common reed and non-common reed vegetation in a permanent 0.25 m by 2 m quadrat.
+Quadrats are established along transects within a common reed patch.
+The number of transects/ quadrats depends on the desired level of monitoring intensity. - Monitor common reed in pine and scrub communities to measure changes in response to herbicide treatment of adjacent open marsh reed.
+Common reed rhizomes can grow up to 10 m in a growing season (Ailstock, 1999).
+Forest and scrub communities at Goodwin Islands were likely invaded from common reed patches in adjacent marsh communities.
+It is not known how much, if any, of the portions of common reed patches that extend under forest canopy would be affected by herbicide treatment of the open marsh portion of the patches.
+Therefore, monitoring should include observation of the response of the common reed found under pine and wax myrtle canopy. - Monitor common reed in pine and scrub communities to measure changes due to natural succession or disturbances.
+These communities at Goodwin Islands appear to be young (Coulling, pers. com., 2005).
+As they mature and understory light availability decreases, common reed cover may reduce.
+Alternatively, canopy gaps created by storms or tree pests could allow common reed to increase abundance within these areas and suppress regeneration of native species.
+Long term research would provide much needed insight into the dynamics of understory common reed infestations. - Conduct monitoring surveys once every 3-5 years for presence and abundance of invasive plant species.
+Seek guidance from experienced resource managers if additional invasive species are found.

-Suggested Phragmites management timeline.
+Suggested common reed management timeline.